 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), the overall job outlook for individuals with an associate's degree in electronics technology is slightly positive.
-Although growth rates will vary depending on occupational specialties, employment for the field as a whole is expected to increase by three percent over the 10-year period from 2010-2020.
-This increase is somewhat slower than the national average for all occupations.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), the overall job outlook for individuals with an associate's degree in electronics technology is slightly negative.
+Although growth rates will vary depending on occupational specialties, employment for the field as a whole is expected to decline by 4% over the 10-year period from 2014-2024.

-In May 2012, the pay rate for electrical and electronics installers and repairers varied according to specialty.
-For example, those professionals who specialized in transportation equipment earned median salaries of $51,240 per year.
-Electronics installers and repairers who specialized in motor vehicles made a considerably smaller median salary in that year, at $31,340.
+In May 2015, the pay rate for electrical and electronics installers and repairers varied according to specialty.
+For example, those professionals who specialized in transportation equipment earned mean salaries of $59,080 per year.
+Electronics installers and repairers who specialized in motor vehicles made a considerably smaller mean salary in that year, at $33,500.

 Continuing Education Information